fildesh/fildesh/SECURITY.md

 ## Supported Versions

-A Fildesh scripts should not be considered secure in any way unless it is run with the `-secure` flag.
+A Fildesh script should not be considered secure because it may:
-That flag is not currently implemented (https://github.com/fildesh/fildesh/issues/63).
+* Run external programs.
+* Create temporary files.
+As such, no versions of Fildesh receive security updates.

 | Version | Supported          |
 | ------- | ------------------ |
 | latest  | :x:                |

+Please run Fildesh in a Docker container if using it to process data from untrusted sources.

 ## Reporting a Vulnerability